replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 ### Requirements

-The `minimumnodecount` field has the following requirements:
+The `minimumNodeCount` field has the following requirements:

 * Distributed storage requires a node count equal to or greater than three.
-This means that you can set the `minimumnodecount` field to `3` or greater.
+This means that you can set the `minimumNodeCount` field to `3` or greater.

 * Automated local to distributed storage migrations require the following: